Deep Spin Defects in Zinc Oxide for High-Fidelity Single-Shot Readout: Results

-To further characterize the phonon-related optical properties of the defect candidates, we computed the Huang-Rhys (HR) factors~\cite{markhamInteractionNormalModes1959,walkerOpticalAbsorptionLuminescence1979}, non-radiative lifetime ($\tau_{NR}$)~\cite{wuCarrierRecombinationMechanism2019}, as well as the quantum yield, as summarized in Table \ref{tab_nonrad}.
+To further characterize the phonon-related optical properties of the defect candidates, we compute the Huang-Rhys (HR) factors~\cite{markhamInteractionNormalModes1959,walkerOpticalAbsorptionLuminescence1979}, the non-radiative lifetime ($\tau_{NR}$)~\cite{wuCarrierRecombinationMechanism2019}, as well as the quantum yield, as summarized in Table \ref{tab_nonrad}.
 The HR factor quantifies the strength of electron-phonon coupling and the energy reorganization during electronic transitions.
-Small electron-phonon coupling strength gives small HR factor (a larger Debye-Waller factor), which is essential for the relative intensity of the ZPL compared to the phonon sideband.
+Small electron-phonon coupling strength gives a small HR factor, which leads to the relative high intensity of the ZPL compared to the phonon sideband (PSB).
+Non-radiative ($NR$) recombination refers to the electron-hole recombination mediated by phonons, which does not contribute to photoluminescence.
+The optical brightness, determined by the competition between the radiative and $NR$ recombination paths, is characterized by the quantum yield (QY = $\frac{1/\tau_R}{1/\tau_R + 1/\tau_{NR}}$).